gscrow/dressipi-com/platform.markdown

     image:
     integrations:
     - Exponea
+    - Commerce Cloud
+    - Shopify
+    - Adobe Experience Cloud
-    - Ometria
+    - Emarsys
-    - Sap Hybris
+    - Magento
-    - Sales Force
+    - Oracle Responsys
-    - IBM
+    - BigCommerce
-    - Astound
+    - Commercetools
 - title: title
   handle: solutions
   quote: "“Dressipi is a very strategic part of our platform, not just an add-on or any other supplier.
 It’s central to how we’re powering recommendations, how we’re powering the sort and rank on the PLP, and how we introduce more inspiration-led categories and content slots.
 The key is how it keeps all of our experiences relevant & consistent across all parts of the journey.”"